thingsdb/ThingsDocs/source/includes/_r_set_password.md

 Argument | Type | Description
 --------- | ----------- | -----------
-username | raw (required) | Name of the user new_password | raw (required) | New password, can be anything from 1 to 128 graphical characters
+username | raw (required) | Name of the user new_password | raw (required) | New password, can be anything from 1 to 128 printable characters

 ### Return value
 Returns `nil` if successful.
 An `INDEX_ERROR` is returned